The park was open — and then it wasn't. Presumably.

 The hats don't appear to be in perfect condition.
 They're scuffed, grimy.
 At first glance, this led me to think that they were probably relics from the park, left behind during the evacuation.
 At second glance, however, I began to wonder if this might be a hint that the sequel will see Jurassic World rebuilt, or, more accurately, repaired.

 In its article, Jurassic Outpost speculates that the sequel will see an attempt to rescue the various dinosaurs left behind on Isla Nublar in the face of the island's destruction, manmade or otherwise.
 When I read their theory, I loved it — I thought they were onto something.
-Now, however, I'm not so sure.
+Now, however, the seeds of doubt have been planted.

 Certainly, it would be relevant to the world as it is today, too — Jurassic World was intended to be a commentary on gross commercialisation, so perhaps its sequel will tackle the very real issues with zoos and the like.
 Might not, in fact, the seeds of this have already been planted in World?
 Might not the apparent smallness of the both the Rex and the Indominus's paddocks have been deliberate?